 Located on the left bank of the River Seine, the Paris Latin Quarter is one of the city’s most popular neighborhoods.
 Famous for its universities like the Sorbonne and student life, the district is also celebrated for its historic architecture, vibrant café scene, and plethora of attractions.
-The Latin Quarter’s Bohemian flair has long lured travelers from all over the world to neighborhood.
-If you’re visiting Paris, you’ll want to include a visit to the Quartier Latin of Paris to enjoy its notable landmarks and other attractions.
+The Latin Quarter‘s Bohemian flair has long lured travelers from all over the world to this neighborhood.
+If you’re visiting Paris, you’ll want to include Paris Latin Quarter activities to enjoy the area’s notable landmarks and attractions.
 If you want to stay in an eclectic part of the city during your Paris visit, you’ll find both luxury and budget hotels in this historic neighborhood.

 Travelers who are dreaming of exploring hip Paris bookshops or lounging an afternoon away in a quaint street-side café are inevitably drawn to the city’s Latin Quarter, a district that stretches back in time to some of the city’s earliest days.
 Historically, the Latin Quarter is among the oldest of the city’s neighborhoods.
 The neighborhood was known as Lutetia, early on, and was a Roman village before it was absorbed into the metropolis that would become Paris.
 Some of its sites date to the 1st century AD, and these illustrate its earliest moments as a settlement.
 The Latin Quarter is also home to Paris’s second-oldest university, the Sorbonne, which was officially chartered in the year 1200.